List of extant paddle steamers: United States

 The San Francisco Maritime National Historical Park is host to the Eureka, which is the largest existing wooden ship in the world.
 She is still afloat as a museum ship.

 is a preserved steam-powered sternwheel tug based in Portland, Oregon, that is listed on the U.S. National Register of Historic Places.

+Pilgrim Belle is a diesel-powered sternwheeler built in 1993 which does harbor cruises in Plymouth, Massachusetts.